The “RENOS” – The Supreme Court settles the law on allowable CTL costs – no more “dry lemons”…

 Side letters – a side point

-Although not addressed in the decision, an interesting effect of the decision is that the use of side letters by hull underwriters could potentially have the effect of reducing the allowable “costs of repair” by increasing the SCOPIC costs, thereby possibly avoiding a CTL.
+Although not addressed in the decision, an interesting effect of the decision is that the use of side letters by hull underwriters could potentially have the effect of reducing the allowable “costs of repair” thereby possibly avoiding a CTL.
 This would then make the issue of the enforceability of a particular side letter of critical importance.
 If there is a possibility of a CTL, owners and underwriters should consider this possibility carefully before entering into side letters.

 The “MV Renos” was on a laden voyage in the Red Sea when a fire broke out in the engine room and caused extensive damage.
-The ship was insured under a hull policy, her insured value was US$12 million and her increased value was US$3 million.
+The ship was insured under a hull policy, her insured value was US$12 million and there was an increased value policy in place, covering the same risks as far as the charges exceeded those under the hull and machinery policy, up to a maximum of US$3 million.

 The incident took place on 23 August 2012 and after the necessary salvage operations were undertaken (under a Lloyd’s Open Form 2011 with the SCOPIC clause invoked), the ship was delivered in the Suez Canal on 31 August 2012.
 After some initial surveys, she was towed to the port of Adabiya in Egypt, for the purpose of discharging the cargo and, after her return to Suez, a new more powerful tug was engaged for standby services.